edgar-sanchez-is/bash-shell/README.md

-The Shell and System Calls
+Bash Shell
 ===============================

 ##### Design Overview

-A shell implementation that can be run in interactive or batch mode.
+Bash shell implementation that allows interactive and batch file input from a user.

 ##### Complete Specification